 R packages

-RAMP, which stands for Robust Analytics for Malaria Policy, is an organized way of translating evidence into robust policy advice to support Adaptive Malaria Control.
-RAMP relies on SimBA software to develop site-specific dynamical systems models of malaria epidemiology, transmission dynamics, and control for scenario planning to support sub-national tailoring, monitoring and evaluation, and strategic planning.
+RAMP (Robust Analytics for Malaria Policy) is an organized way of translating evidence into robust policy advice and support Adaptive Malaria Control.
+RAMP relies on simulation-based analytics implemented through SimBA software.
+Using SimBA, it is easy to develop site-specific dynamical systems models of malaria epidemiology, transmission dynamics, and control for scenario planning to support sub-national tailoring, monitoring and evaluation, and strategic planning.

-SimBA includes 5 software packages that do core computation built around ramp.xds that implement a modular framework for model building describe in Spatial Dynamics of Malaria Transmission [1].
-We also describe two packages that take a deep dive into malaria epidemiology and microsimulation. ramp.xds and other SimBA software are based on as some older software packages that have been deprecated.
+SimBA includes sevaral software packages.
+Six packages implement simulation-based analytics: core computation in ramp.xds is supported by five satellite packages.
+Altogether, these R packages implement a modular framework for model building describe in Spatial Dynamics of Malaria Transmission [1].
+We have also included two packages to explore concepts at the cutting edge of malaria epidemiology and microsimulation.
+Meanwhile, some older software packages – predecessors to ramp.xds – have been deprecated.

 Core Computation